Last reviewed: June 11, 2019

 f.
 Network printer/ copiers – U, C – make note of how they were unplugged so they can easily be restored to service.

 i.
 Children’s book collection – C

 j.
 Microform reader-printer and connecting PC – U, C

 k.
 Microwave, refrigerator – U

 l.
-Artwork in exhibits area will be taken down, and stored in study room.
-Hibel paintings located away from windows will be left as is.
+If artwork is on display, these will be taken down, and stored in a study room.
 Items in staff offices will be taken care of by staff.
-Please secure items in offices of staff who are not on campus during this time.
+Please secure items in office of staff who are not on campus during this time.

 m.
 Art Slide system – U

 n.
 Tutoring Center—Smart Board & PC – U, C